 The 4-7-8 Breathing method is a method I have my patients practice to assist with their pain.

-This method of breathing has been reported to:
+This method has been reported to:

 - Improve well being

 - Reduce fatigue, exhaustion, uneasiness, discomfort, or frustration

 - Lastly, reducing pain the pain of child birth